Posted 6:00 AM by Gerald So

 American ideals point us toward tolerance, acceptance of all as equals.
 When the majority elects a candidate with a history of prejudice, they aren't living up to those ideals.
 In the same vein, someone may ask for tolerance, but are they tolerant?
 If they can't stand people who are different, with different views, they aren't following American ideals.

-What's best tends to be difficult, unpopular for its difficulty, and time-intensive.
+What's best tends to be difficult and unpopular for its difficulty, taking too much time for anyone's liking.
 Winning on Election Day is only one step in the long process of acceptance as an American ideal.
 When we achieve what we're striving for today, there will be more we haven't seen.
 The nature of ideals is they are never all achieved. yet they should always be pursued.

 No comments: